 Moana Swan

-Moana is Māori from the Ngāti Tūwharetoa and Ngāti Porou tribes of Aotearoa.
-As a Polynesian cultural specialist, Moana has worked extensively with Polynesian traditional artists to perpetuate and showcase their various art forms.
-Moana served as the producer of the Lahaina International Canoe Festival that has been instrumental in reviving the art of traditional canoe building throughout the Pacific.
+Moana is Māori of the Ngāti Tūwharetoa and Ngāti Porou iwi of Aotearoa.
+As a Polynesian cultural specialist, Moana has worked extensively with traditional artists across the Pacific to support the preservation and presentation of Indigenous art forms.
+Moana also served as producer of the Lahaina International Canoe Festival, a key initiative in the revitalization of traditional canoe building throughout the Pacific.

 Sekio Fuapopo